The verification process is a rigorous one, but we’re here to help.

 2. How do I get the Butterfly label on my products?

 We are here with you every step of the way!
 You can find out more about the Steps to Verification here.
 The Non-GMO Project works with four independent technical administrators (TAs) to provide unbiased evaluations of your products.
 You can choose the TA that best meets your needs, or fill out our Get Started form to connect directly with our staff.
 We look forward to growing your business while meeting consumer demand for non-GMO products.

 3. How much does Non-GMO Project verification cost?

 The cost varies depending on how many products you wish to submit for verification and whether those products contain any high-risk ingredients, such as corn or soy, which require greater scrutiny.
 Products are evaluated by one of four independent technical administrators (TAs): FoodChain ID Technical Services, NSF, Where Food Comes From, and SCS Global Services.
 Each TA sets their own price for verification services.
 We encourage you to explore each TA’s outline of fees on our Technical Administrators page.
 The Non-GMO product verification fee is $105 effective August 1, 2022.
+For eligible retail seed companies, the product verification fee is $35.
 Please note that some TAs offer discounts on bundling services.

 4. How long will it take to get my products Non-GMO Project Verified?